Mary Lee (actress): Music

 In mid-June 1938, Lee joined the Ted Weems Orchestra, traveling with the group four months a year, accompanied by either her mother or her older sister as companion and teacher.
-She recorded five sides with the Weems band including "Back to Smokey Mountain", a duet with Elmo Tanner from an October 5, 1939 session, issued as Decca 2829-B. In the summer of 1942, Lee recorded eight tracks in two sessions with Bob Crosby's Bob Cats, reissued in Australia on Swaggie CD 504 as Bob Crosby's Bob Cats - Volume Four 1941-1942.
+She recorded five sides with the Weems band including "Back to Smokey Mountain", a duet with Elmo Tanner from an October 5, 1939 session, issued as Decca 2829-B. In the summer of 1942, Lee recorded eight tracks in two sessions with Bob Crosby's Bob Cats, reissued in Australia on Swaggie CD 504 as Bob Crosby's Bob Cats – Volume Four 1941–1942.

 Decades later a review of Varèse Sarabande CD VSD-5910 / Gene Autry With His Little Darlin' Mary Lee in the trade publication Billboard described Lee as a "clear-voiced, expressive singer", noting that she was "heralded as Republic's answer to MGM's Judy Garland."
 The CD, released in 1998, is a compilation of songs from Lee's appearances in Gene Autry films including "Give Out With a Song" from Gaucho Serenade (May 10, 1940) and "Sing A Song Of Laughter" from Ridin' on a Rainbow (June 24, 1941).

 Film

 Lee's first screen appearance was with Warner Bros., in Nancy Drew...
-Reporter, released February 18, 1939, where she portrayed Mary Nickerson, the younger sister of Nancy Drew's (Bonita Granville) boyfriend, Ted Nickerson (Frank Thomas, Jr.).
-The film utilized her vocal talents in the "Nursery Rhyme Medley".
+Reporter, released February 18, 1939, where she portrayed Mary Nickerson, the younger sister of Nancy Drew's (Bonita Granville) boyfriend, Ted Nickerson (Frank Thomas Jr.).
+The film used her vocal talents in the "Nursery Rhyme Medley".
 In the fall of 1939, Mary Lee accepted a job at Republic Pictures where she starred alongside Gene Autry and June Storey in South of the Border (15 December 1939).
 Republic signed her to a five-year contract in June 1940.
 She starred in a total of nine Autry films, the first five of those with June Storey, always playing the leading lady's younger sister "Patsy" except in Melody Ranch (15 November 1940) where her character's name was "Penny".
 Mary Lee's last appearance in an Autry film was in The Singing Hill (26 April 1941) with Virginia Dale.
 She also appeared in nine additional Republic feature films, including Barnyard Follies in 1940 with June Storey and younger sister Norma Jean Wooters and two Roy Rogers films in 1944, plus three of Republic's "Meet the Stars" shorts.

 Her other films included Rancho Grande, Ride, Tenderfoot, Ride, Sing, Dance, Plenty Hot, Carolina Moon and Gaucho Serenade.